interlay/interbtc-clients/vault/README.md

             Timeout in milliseconds to repeat collateralization checks [default: 5000]

         --electrs-url <ELECTRS_URL>
-            Url of the electrs server - used for theft reporting.
+            Url of the electrs server.
 If unset, a default fallback is used depending on the network argument

         --keyfile <KEYFILE>